MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 >
 > **Need admin approval**
 >
-> needs permission to access resources in your organization
-> that only an admin can grant.
-Please ask an admin to grant
-> permission to this app before you can use it.
+> Needs permission to access resources in your organization that only an admin can grant.
+Please ask an admin to grant permission to this app before you can use it.
 >
 > Have an admin account?
-Sign in with that account
+Sign in with that account.
 >
-> Return to the application without granting consent
+> Return to the application without granting consent.

-##### App Registration Secret
+##### App registration secret

 For the created application add the application secret that will be used by the custom connector using the following steps:

-1. Create a secret by moving to **Certificates and Secrets** section and select **New client secret**.
+1. Create a secret by moving to **Certificates and Secrets** section and selecting **New client secret**.
 1. Add a description and select an appropriate expiry date.
-Select **Add**.
+1. Select **Add**.

 > [!IMPORTANT]
 >
 > - Copy the secret value and save it.
 You'll use the copied value when configuring custom connector in the next section.
-> - You'll also need the Client ID from Overview section.
+> - You'll also need the Client ID from ths [Overview](#overview) section.

 #### Update the Approvals kit with a custom connector